 Gatty Lecture Series

-The Ronald and Janette Gatty Lecture Series (formerly known as the Brown Bags) is a weekly lecture series featuring advanced SEAP graduate students as well as academics, diplomats, researchers, and others who have expertise in Southeast Asia.
-Normally at the Kahin Center, these talks have moved to a virtual format for the 2020-2021 academic year.
+The Ronald and Janette Gatty Lecture Series (formerly known as the Brown Bags) was a weekly lecture series featuring advanced SEAP graduate students as well as academics, diplomats, researchers, and others who have expertise in Southeast Asia.
+Normally at the Kahin Center, these talks moved to a virtual format for the 2020-2021 academic year.